mk-fg/reliable-discord-client-irc-daemon/README.md

 no IRC clients connected don't count.

-If IRC client supports [IRCv3 typing notifications] and has these enabled, rdircd will send it those from discord users/channels by default, which can be disabled by setting `typing-interval = 0` in \[irc\] configuration section, or interval/timeout values can be adjusted there to work better for IRC app.
+If IRC client supports [IRCv3 typing notifications] and has these enabled, rdircd will forward those from discord users/channels by default, which can be disabled by setting `typing-interval = 0` in \[irc\] configuration section, or interval/timeout values can be adjusted there to work better for IRC app.